dougeby/IntuneDocs/intune/edition-upgrade-configure-windows-10.md

 ## Switch out of S mode

 [Windows 10 S mode](https://support.microsoft.com/help/4456067/windows-10-switch-out-of-s-mode) is designed for security and performance.
 If your devices only run apps from the Microsoft Store, then you can use S mode to help keep your devices secure.
 If your devices require apps that aren't available in the Microsoft Store, then you switch out of S mode.
 Switching out of S mode is one way.
-And once you switch, you can't go back to Windows 10 in S mode.
+And once you switch out of S mode, you can't go back to Windows 10 S mode.

 The following steps show how to create a profile that controls S mode on Windows 10 (1809 or later) devices.